uhlibraries-digital/greens/README.md

 Greens is a rails application that is used as a ARK minter and resolver

-## Installation
+## Mainual Installation

-Install Ruby 2.4.1 or higher and Rails 5.0 or higher
+Install Ruby 2.5

-Copy the appropriate `database.yml` file for your setup.
-For SQLite3, `cp config/database.yml.sqlite3 config/database.yml`.
-For MySQL, `cp config/database.yml.mysql config/database.yml`.
-Update the file to match your configuation.

 Greens uses the [config](https://github.com/railsconfig/config) gem for application settings.
 Update the `config/settings.yml` file with your configuration setup.
 You can also update the environment files in `config/settings/` to overwrite the default settings.